kylephillips/favorites/readme.txt

 == Upgrade Notice ==

+= 1.1.1 =
+* Optional filters added to favorite list functionality.
+Visit the documentation page for more information.

 = 1.1.0 =
 * Favorites is now multisite compatible.
 See documentation for added template function and shortcode parameters.